Learning to detect continuous gravitational waves: an open data-analysis competition: Introduction

-In this work, we present the results of an open data-analysis competition to spark new approaches and algorithmic developments in CW searches~\cite{competition}.
-This competition delivered a comparison of methods beyond what within-domain mock data challenges are able to prospect~\cite{Messenger:2015tga,Walsh:2016hyc, Schafer:2022dxv,Baghi:2022ucj} and allowed us to understand the complications and computational advantages achievable by off-the-shelf approaches from beyond the community.
+We constructed a dataset using the sensitivity of flagship searches such as \texttt{GCT} or \texttt{Weave} as a baseline reference to maximise the impact of winning solutions, and compared their performance to an agnostic CW search (\texttt{SOAP}) to gauge the impact of design choices made by different teams.
+This competition delivered a comparison of methods beyond what within-domain mock data challenges~\cite{Messenger:2015tga,Walsh:2016hyc, Schafer:2022dxv,Baghi:2022ucj} are able to prospect and allowed us to understand the complications and computational advantages achievable by off-the-shelf approaches from beyond the community.
 We release the dataset of the competition~\cite{dataset} to provide the first publicly-available benchmark targeted towards the detection of CW searches.
+Tools and tutorials to interact with this data are publicly available in Kaggle~\cite{kaggle_post} and the~\texttt{PyFstat} repository~\cite{pyfstat_github}.

+The paper is structured as follows: In Sec.~\ref{sec:leveraging} we introduce the rationale behind this CW-search data-analysis competition.
+In Sec.~\ref{sec:dataset} we introduce the competition's dataset.
+In Sec.~\ref{sec:winning_solutions} we discuss the top-scoring solutions of the competition.
+In Sec.~\ref{sec:cw_interpretation} we interpret these solutions in the context of standard CW searches.
+We finish by discussing these results in Sec.~\ref{sec:discussion}.
 We also summarize the results of the first Kaggle competition aimed at detecting GW signals from compact binary coalescences~\cite{first_challenge} in~\ref{sec:first_kaggle}.